This Home Buyer’s Guide provides a general overview of buying real estate property, the people involved and their responsibilities.

 Once you have found a home you are happy with, it is time to make an offer.
 This is when your realtors’ skills really come into play, helping you make a promise to purchase that meets your needs, is in your budget, and will also satisfy the seller.

 A promise to purchase is a legal contract that your realtor and/or your lawyer prepare for you.
-This contract will contain the names of the parties involved, the amount you’re offering, your deposit, any additional items you want included such as appliances or window coverings, the closing date, the date the offer expires, and any other conditions you want met before purchase such as a home inspection.
+This contract will contain the names of the parties involved, the amount you’re offering, your deposit, any additional items you want to be included such as appliances or window coverings, the closing date, the date the offer expires, and any other conditions you want to be met before purchase such as a home inspection.

 The process of negotiating can be hard on people.
 Once you’ve found a home you love, emotions can take over.
 It is important to stay calm, keep realistic expectations, and let your realtor do their job.

 Now that you’re offer has been accepted, it is time to conclude the purchase.
 Your legal representative will go over the necessary paperwork with you, getting your signature where required.
 The mortgage amount will be provided to your lawyer by your lender and your lawyer will pay the seller.
 Once the seller has been paid, your lawyer will then register the home in your name as well as provide you with the deed to the newly purchased home.

 Congratulations, you did it!
 Upon completing the purchasing process, however, you’re still not done.
 Below is a list of tasks that you may want to do as soon as possible.

 - If you’re renting, inform your current landlord that you will be moving.

 - Reserve a moving van or book a moving company for moving day.